Villajoyosa is a great place to eat. I reckon you could dine well here every day for a fortnight and never visit the same restaurant twice.

 Full disclosure: we haven’t tried the Emperador Restaurant here, but we have had tapas on the terrace.
 Come here for the views, which are seriously impressive.
 And you don’t need to be a hotel guest to eat here.

 Dine outside on a spacious plant-filled patio – great on a warm evening.
-There’s a surprisingly good wine list too, especially from local bodegas.
+There’s a surprisingly good wine selection too, especially from local bodegas.

 Crown of India

-The best Indian restaurant around La Vila – just 20 minutes drive up the coast from Villajoyosa in Altea old town and definitely worth the trip.
+The best Indian restaurant we’ve come across around La Vila – just 20 minutes drive up the coast from Villajoyosa in Altea old town and definitely worth the trip.
 The food’s great, but the views from the rooftop terrace over the sea and the Sierra de Bernia are simply unbeatable.